MonsterGirl’s 150 Days of Classic Horror #108 Night of the Living Dead 1968 & Dawn of the Dead 1978

 Piero Mecacci ( Suspiria 1977, Hatchet For A Honeymoon 1970, The Young, The Evil and The Savage 1968, was responsible for the film’s make-up.

-Heston as Neville and Rosalind Cash as Lisa in The Omega Man (1971) The 2nd adaptation of Matheson’s book.
-An even more modern reworking of a timeless story.
+Heston plays Neville, and Rosalind Cash plays Lisa in The Omega Man (1971), the second adaptation of Matheson’s book.
+It is an even more modern reworking of a timeless story.

 A victim of the plague in 1971.